FAQs

 The Poseidon Principles were developed in recognition financial institutions’ role in promoting responsible environmental stewardship throughout the maritime value chain.
 They are an initiative unique to ship finance and bridge climate change commitments set out by the International Maritime Organization (IMO) as well as the expanding environmental expectations of financial institutions.

 The Poseidon Principles were developed through a global consultation process.
 They borrow the concept of creating globally agreed common baselines that can be act as established minimum standards from the Equator Principles.
 By making valuable asset-level climate alignment data available to financial institutions, the Poseidon Principles are supportive of the Task Force on Climate Related Financial Disclosures (TCFD).
 They are also supportive of the Principles for Responsible Banking, the Carbon Disclosure Project, and the Energy Transitions Commission.
+TEST

 What is the IMO, and what did they decide regarding GHG emissions?

-The IMO is the United Nations’ specialized agency with responsibility for the safety and security of shipping and the prevention of marine and atmospheric pollution by ships.
-The IMO approved an Initial greenhouse gas (GHG) Strategy in April 2018 to reduce GHG emissions generated by shipping activity.
-This Initial Strategy sets out the following levels of ambition:
+The IMO (International Maritime Organisation) is the United Nations’ specialised agency with responsibility for the safety and security of shipping and the prevention of marine and atmospheric pollution by ships.

-1. to reduce the total annual GHG emissions by at least 50% by 2050 compared to 2008;
+- to reduce the total annual GHG emissions from international shipping by at least 20%, striving for 30%, by 2030, compared to 2008

-While CO₂ represented almost all of the industry’s GHG emissions (98%), methane (CH) emissions from ships increased over this period (particularly over 2009–2012) due to increased activity associated with the transport of gaseous cargoes by liquefied gas tankers due to methane slip.
+While CO₂ represented almost all of the industry’s GHG emissions (98%), methane (CH₄) emissions from ships increased over this period (particularly over 2009–2012) due to increased activity associated with the transport of gaseous cargoes by liquefied gas tankers due to methane slip.
 There is potential for this trend to continue in the future if shipping moves to liquefied natural gas (LNG)-powered ships.

-Nations pledged in the 2015 Paris Agreement “to achieve a balance between anthropogenic emissions by sources and removals by sinks of GHG in the second half of this century”.
+Nations pledged in the 2015 Paris Agreement “to achieve a balance between anthropogenic emissions by sources and removals by sinks of GHG in the second half of this century” (UNFCC, 2015).
 This means getting to “net zero emissions” between 2050 and 2100.
 2050 therefore represents a key milestone in the Paris Agreement, which the IMO explicitly references in its Strategy.
 The Intergovernmental Panel on Climate Change (IPCC) has quantified this target through a specific limit to a global temperature rise due to anthropogenic emissions of not more than 1.5°C compared to pre-industrial levels.

 The Poseidon Principles